Synonyms: Fate/Zero Second Season

 Fate/Zero is a thrilling, engaging, intellectual and mature anime with jaw-dropping visuals.

 Fate/Zero is about the 4th Holy Grail War, which takes place 10 years before the events of the Fifth Holy Grail war, and is set in Fuyuki City.
-Seven magi are chosen by the Grail as Masters and by the power of the Grail, they have the ability to summon Heroic Spirits brought forth as familiars to come and fight by their side, which are they’re Servants.
+Seven magi are chosen by the Grail as Masters and by the power of the Grail, they have the ability to summon Heroic Spirits brought forth as familiars to come and fight by their side, which are their Servants.
 Each servant that’s summoned is put into one of the following classes which include: Saber, Lancer, Archer, Rider, Caster, Assassin and Berserker, each with their own skills and benefits.

 The Story is masterfully done and kept me engaged throughout the entire series.
 You never know what’s going to happen next or what plot twist is going to take place.
 This anime is heavily focused around dialogue, and for that reason there aren’t many battles, but when a battle arrives it’s just so amazing that it’ll keep you at the edge of your seat.
 This isn’t to say that the dialogue isn’t entertaining though, as I enjoyed every last bit of it.
 There are some comedic scenes here and there, most of them pertain to Rider and Waver though for the most part it mainly stays in a serious and dark atmosphere.